haswellr/CritterDB/README.md

 * *sampleconfig.js*: Included as a helper to define the fields that *config.js* expects.
 See 'Configure' section above for instructions on creating your config file.
 * *server.js*: The main NodeJS application script.

+## Health Monitor Server

+CritterDB also has a simple health monitor server which periodically pings the CritterDB server and will set off alarms if the production server is unhealthy for several health checks in a row.
+It can be configured to take automated corrective action (such as trying to restart the CritterDB server repeatedly for a certain number of attempts), and can also send out alerts that the server is down.

+This project is contained in the healthMonitorServer folder.
+To run it you will need to create a 'config.js' file by copying the 'sampleconfig.js' file and editing the values as needed.
+The program itself is small and should be pretty self explanatory.

 ## Contact

 You can get in touch with me at haswellrd@gmail.com.